Analysis | Already announced Bethesda games won’t be exclusive to Xbox. What’s next is less clear.

 The move is also notable for the resources Microsoft is committing to gaming.
 The company has completed several billion-dollar acquisitions before, such as its purchase of LinkedIn for $26 billion.
 This latest move is the company’s most expensive acquisition in the gaming space; in the broader industry, only Tencent’s $8.6 billion acquisition of “Clash of Clans” maker Supercell in 2016 exceeds Microsoft’s purchase of ZeniMax in scale.

-The Bethesda acquisition is an exciting move for Xbox, especially for adopters of Series X (preorders went live just a day prior to this news, which likely isn’t a coincidence, and they went more smoothly than PS5).
+The Bethesda acquisition is an exciting move for Xbox, especially for adopters of Series X (preorders go live on Sep.
+22).
 Exactly how it all shakes out, though, and what it means for future Bethesda games like “Starfield” and “Elder Scrolls VI,” remains to be seen; instead, what’s more curious is how Microsoft will make use of these new properties.
 For example, with Obsidian and Bethesda now sister studios, it’s possible to see those teams join forces again like they did for “Fallout New Vegas,” Bloomberg reporter Jason Schreier suggests.
 The path forward is changing fast, with next gen around the corner, and Microsoft is positioning itself favorably with Bethesda in tow.

 Read more: